 People who have depression, ADHD, anxiety, and trauma are more likely to medicate their symptoms by using drugs and alcohol.
 Drugs and alcohol have a euphoric effect that can seem to quell the symptoms of depression, anxiety, and trauma.
 The euphoria from drugs and alcohol is temporary, but it can feel like a solution to mental health problems.

 Addiction is a coping tool.
 Men and women who have been victims of abuse have disproportionate rates of substance use.
-The reason for this is because drugs and alcohol feel like a good coping tool.
+The reason for this is that drugs and alcohol feel like a good coping tools.
 When you take a substance, racing thoughts, bad memories, anxiety, and depression can feel relieved.
 Unfortunately, the mental health symptoms are still there.

 If you have been prescribed medication for the treatment of a mental health issue, you cannot drink or use substances and take the medication.
 Substance use affects the medication’s ability to work properly.
 Drug and alcohol use also makes it more likely to miss doses of medications.

 Mental health may not cause addiction and addiction may not cause mental health problems.
 However, active addiction has no benefits for your mental health treatment.
 If you are in treatment for anxiety, depression, or any other mental health concern and are struggling with addiction, please seek help.

 Hired Power is a recovery services company providing you with custom, private recovery tools to help you bring recovery home.
 Call us today for information: 800.910.9299.